apocaliss92/scrypted-advanced-notifier/README.md

 - Set the notifiers to notify the generated clip
     - If an homeassistant notifier is used and the final clip will be <50bm, the clip will be shown as preview of the push notification!
 - Set a `Notification text` for the notification message
 - Set a `Frames acquisition delay`, a frame will be generated according to this.
+Each non-motion detection will always add a frame
     - In future will be possible to add frames based on specific detection classes and even small clips
 - Set a `Timelapse framerate`, this will depend on the timespan you will chose and how long you want the final clip to be
 - Use the `Generate now` button to reuse the frames collected the previous session.
 They will be stored until the following session starts